 Applications that have been rejected and returned to candidates for any reason after submission to BRPT require a $50 rejection fee upon resubmission.

-Applicants may cancel an application and receive a refund of the application fee less a $50.00 administrative charge.
+Applicants may cancel an application and receive a partial refund of the exam fee less the non-refundable $50.00 application processing fee.
 To receive a refund candidates must:

 - Cancel their application with the BRPT Executive Office BEFORE their exam window expires.
 Failure to do so before that time will result in the original exam fee payment being forfeited, and the applicant will have to reapply/pay again.